mengqian989/vzlib/medinfo2019/single_class.md

 where

-- df is a df cutoff threshold (words with document frequency equal or smaller than df are ignored)
+- df is the minimal document frequency
 - r and d are VCGS's parameters
-- n is the number of dimensions (components) for SVD
+- n is the number of dimensions for SVD
 - alg is an clustering algorithm (kmeans or maximin)
-- k is the number of clusters
+- k is the number of clusters.
+This is set beforehand for kNN but is determined by the algorithm for maximin.
 - the rest are evaluation measures: c = completeness, h = homogeneity, vd = v-measure-d, v = v-measure, ari = adjusted rand index, ami = adjusted mutual information, and fms = Fowlkes-Mallows index.

 Notes: